- About Us

 The Water Supply (Water Fittings) Regulations and Scottish Water Byelaws only apply to properties where the water is provided from the public supply – this includes properties with a private water supply which have a mains water backup supply.
 These regulations and byelaws do provide a useful code of practice for installation and backflow prevention requirements for private water supplies.

-A. The Water Supply (Water Fittings) Regulations and Scottish Water Byelaws give three routes in demonstrating that it is of an appropriate quality or standard.
+A. The Water Supply (Water Fittings) Regulations 1999 give two routes to demonstrate that a water fittings are an appropriate quality or standard.